AHendley84/Formula-1-Card-Battles/README.md

 - Thanks to [Stack Overflow](https://stackoverflow.com/questions/4919076/outline-effect-to-text) for help on applying the text-shadow to the text on the 404, Player Win and Computer Win pages.
 - Credit to [W3 Schools](https://www.w3schools.com/jsref/prop_style_cursor.asp) for the cursor change property guidance.
 - Thanks to [GitHub](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) for this handy guide to adding your own custom 404 page.
+- Thank you to [Joy Zadan on Slack](https://code-institute-room.slack.com/archives/C7HD37Q1F/p1691322584027999) for resolving the second bug identified in my JavaScript.